Editing, Proof-reading and Feedback Service

 What is feedback?

 Feedback includes a thorough reading of your work in its early stages and spotting major mistakes and plot holes.
 This is the first stage in the process of preparing your manuscript for self-publishing or submission.
 You will receive a list of general points about the story and suggestions for improvements.
+This stage should take place after you have at least completed a first draft.

 What is editing?